pruthakjoshi/pruthakjoshi.github.io/aboutme.md

 subtitle:
 ---

 My name is Pruthak Joshi.
 I have completed my Bachelor's and Master's in Mechanical Engineering from [IIT Bombay](https://www.iitb.ac.in/).
+I like machines to look and behave as per my liking, which led me to pursue my studies in Mechanical Engineering, specializing in Computer Aided Design and Automation.
 I have the following qualities:

 -
 - I'm extremely loyal to my family